 See how Visit Orlando and OCCC staff helped show organizers bring their mammoth vision to life in a safe, healthy manner, and start thinking of how we can do the same for you when your organization is ready to return to Cvent’s No. 1 meeting destination in the country.

-Please note: Depending on the timing of your visit, some experiences may be temporarily modified or closed.
+Please note: Depending on the timing of your visit, some experiences may be temporarily modified.
 Learn more about healthy business travel and safety information in Orlando, and check with your favorite businesses for their current status.

 Fashion-Forward Safety Measures at Orlando’s Orange County Convention Center

 As 2021 marked the first time that Informa Markets, Clarion Events and Tarsus Group had hosted versions of their legendary fashion shows in Orlando, it was important to organizers that their shared event go off without a hitch — particularly when it came to the health and safety of vendors and attendees.